spacekookie/website/content/blog/118_the_good_place.md

 also applies to how the show deals with individualism.

 What is individualism you may ask?
 I'm glad you did (not really, now this post has to be longer...).
-Indivualism is one of the axiomatic philosophies that the western world is built on.
+Individualism is one of the axiomatic philosophies that the western world is built on.
 It's the idea that each individual is responsible for their own destiny, and identity.